graphia-app/graphia-app.github.io/guide/section4/1_loading_numerical.md

 This provides a number of options to adjust the data values contained within your selected data frame.

 ![]({{ site.baseurl }}/guide/assets/s4-5.png)
-_This page provides the means to impute, log/antilog transform or normalise input data prior to the calculation of the correlation matrix._
+<div class="caption">This page provides the means to impute, log/antilog transform or normalise input data prior to the calculation of the correlation matrix.</div>

 - Imputation (only displayed when needed) allows you to replace missing values in the dataset (empty cells) with a constant or interpolated value.
 - Scaling scales the values within the data-frame, this is useful if you use logarithmic or exponential data.